mzarnecki/llm-chatbot-rag-langchain/README.md

 to run chat in browser streamlit library was used

 ## Usage
-1. before run install needed libraries as below:
+1. before run install needed libraries as below:\
 `pip install -r requirements.txt`

-2. create .env file with hugiingface token environment variable `HUGGINGFACEHUB_API_TOKEN="your_token_from_huggingface.com"` `OPENAI_API_KEY="your_token_from_openai"`
+2. create .env file with OpenAI token environment variable \
+`OPENAI_API_KEY="your_token_from_openai"`

-3. run script with command:
+3. run script with command:\
 `streamlit run index.py`

 To run it for your purpose you can replace source documents in /data dir and prompt in index.py.